Our Students' Views

 World Book Day Events and competitions.

-At Bredon Hill Academy we track our teaching and curriculum’s impact using a variety of methods whilst always considering the age-related expectations for each year group.
+At Bredon Hill Academy we track our teaching and curriculum’s impact using a variety of methods whilst always considering the curriculum-related expectations for each year group.
 The English curriculum’s impact is monitored carefully through formative and summative assessment, monitoring of pupil books, pupil-teacher communication, knowledge and vocabulary shown in lessons and through our pupil voice.
 Assessment is ongoing.
 Students are given regular formative feedback and are set personal targets.
 Steps for improvement are linked to the needs of the individual and the departmental assessment framework.
-Students are summatively assessed at key points through each year.
+Students have summative assessments at the end of each unit and at key points through each year.

 As a department, we believe the impact we have is shown ultimately through and by our confident, knowledgeable and thoughtful students.